Idaho is using your tax dollars to kill wolves.

 McDermott’s own words illustrate why he is a good fit for a wolf-killing board.
 “The biggest resource mistake Idaho has ever made was the reintroduction of wolves,” he said.
 “Idaho didn’t want wolves, but we didn’t have a choice.
 We got them stuffed down our throats by the U.S. Fish and Wildlife Service, and that was not a very good decision.”
 Speaking as a board member for the bounty-paying group, he said, “We are in lockstep with (Idaho) Fish and Game.
 We are about elk and we are about predator management, and the two go hand in hand.”

 “Our deer, moose and elk are Idaho’s livestock… They should be protected,” said McDermott in an interview while serving on the IDFG commission.
-As evidenced by their policies, this is the underlying perspective of the IDFG commission as a whole, that wolves should be killed so that more elk and deer can be provided for hunters to shoot.
+As evidenced by their policies, this is the underlying perspective of the IDFG commission as a whole, that wolves should be killed so that more elk and deer can be provided for hunters to shoot, despite the fact that IDFG records indicate that the elk population is robust and near a record high.

 Allocation of Funds